Team-Voyagers-1/mars/README.md

-Using Python Django for backend of Voyagers.
+Using Python Django for backend of Voyagers!